What Are the Differences Between Growth and Value Investing?

 Growth Investing

 Growth investors often follow the market’s high flyers.
-You’ve probably heard financial firms say that previous performance isn’t a guarantee of future outcomes.
+You’ve probably heard financial firms say that previous performance doesn’t guarantee future outcomes.

 This investment technique seems to contradict that notion.